 Value Description PROBLEM A service or host has just entered (or is still in) a problem state.
 If this is a service notification, it means the service is either in a WARNING, UNKNOWN or CRITICAL state.
 If this is a host notification, it means the host is in a DOWN or UNREACHABLE state.
 RECOVERY A service or host recovery has occurred.
 If this is a service notification, it means the service has just returned to an OK state.
 If it is a host notification, it means the host has just returned to an UP state.
 ACKNOWL- This notification is an acknowledgement notification for a host or service problem.
-EDGEMENT Acknowledgement notifications are initiated via the web interface by contacts for the particular host or service.
+EDGEMENT Acknowledgement notifications are initiated via the web interface by contacts for the particular EDGEMENT host or service.
 FLAP- The host or service has just started flapping .
-PINGSTART FLAP- The host or service has just stopped flapping .
+PINGSTART The nost of service has just started jupping .
+FLAP- The best an equivalence instatement downing 1 2 The host or service has just stopped flapping .
 PINGSTOP FLAP- The host or service has just stopped flapping because flap detection was disabled PINGDIS- ABLED DOWNTIMES- The host or service has just entered a period of scheduled downtime .
-Future notifications will TART be supressed.
+Future notifications will TART be suppressed.
 DOWN- The host or service has just exited from a period of scheduled downtime .
 Notifications about TIMESTOP problems can now resume.
 DOWNTIME- The period of scheduled downtime for the host or service was just cancelled.
 Notifications CANCELLED about problems can now resume.